-An early study by Wogalter, Jarrard, and Simpson (1992) tested a range of signal words on consumer product for perceived level of ha.
+Wogalter et al (1992) tested the impact of a range of signal words on consumer products on consumer's perceived level of hazard.
 They tested the signal words 1) NOTE, 2) CAUTION, 3) WARNING; 4) DANGER; 5) LETHAL.
 The control condition were no warning text and no signal words, and a second control of no signal word (though the warning massage was still present).
 In general they found that the presence of a signal word raised hazard perceptions compared to when no signal words was present.
 Level of attention was not significantly different across the tested conditions.

-Wogalter, Kalsher, and Rashid (1999) asked participants to rate warnings across alcohol, tobacco and dietary supplement examples with signal words from different sources with respect to credibility and likelihood of compliance.
-The signal words tested were: 1) control - no signal word; 2) WARNING; 3) GOVERNMENT WARNING; 4) US GOVERNMENT WARNING; 5) FEDERAL GOVERNMENT WARNING; 6) US FEDERAL GOVERNMENT WARNING.
-The study found that the use of WARNING had a significantly increase the level of perceived credibility and increased likelihood of compliance over the no signal words condition.
-This was further enhanced with the addition of the source prefix to the word WARNING, so the longer the and most specific prefix US FEDERAL GOVERNMENT was considered the most credible and also the one that participants were most likely to comply with.
+Wogalter et al (1999) asked participants to rate warnings across alcohol, tobacco and dietary supplement examples with signal words from different sources with respect to credibility and likelihood of compliance.
+The signal words tested were: 1) control - no signal word; 2) WARNING; 3) GOVERNMENT WARNING; 4) US GOVERNMENT WARNING; 5) FEDERAL GOVERNMENT WARNING.
+The study found that the use of WARNING significantly increased the level of perceived credibility and increased likelihood of compliance over the no signal words control condition.
+Credibility was further enhanced with the addition of a source prefix to the word WARNING; the longer, and most specific, prefix US FEDERAL GOVERNMENT was considered the most credible and also the one that participants were most likely to comply with.

-A second study by Wogalter et al. (1999) explored the influence on credibility and likelihood of compliance of prefixes to WARNING from different sources.
+A second study reported in Wogalter et al. (1999) explored the influence on credibility and likelihood of compliance of prefixes to WARNING from different sources.
 They tested specific regulatory agencies, scientific and professional agencies and general statements.
 When WARNING was present participants gave significantly higher ratings for credibility and likelihood to comply than when the signal words was not used.
 Credibility and likelihood to comply increased with the addition of general prefixes (e.g. HEALTH WARNING; IMPORTANT HEALTH WARNING) and increased again when specific source organisation were used (e.g. AMERICAN MEDICAL ASSOCIATION WARNING).
 Both general and specific source prefixes were significantly different from the control in ratings, however they were not significantly different from each other.